Flawless Physio Logo

 However, you should avoid deep squats or the leg press machine as the high dorsiflexion angle can irritate the Posterior Tibial Tendon as it wraps around the fibula.

-Online Physiotherapy with James McCormack
+Physiotherapy with James McCormack

-This is not medical advice, and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments weekly.
+This is not medical advice.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.

 Share this page